Skip to main content

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Fetal Anticonvulsant Syndrome article more useful, or one of our other health articles.
+You may find one of our health articles more useful.

 Fetal anticonvulsant syndrome (FACS) is a constellation of diverse congenital malformations that can affect some fetuses if they are exposed to certain antiepileptic drugs (AEDs) while in utero.

 In utero exposure to antiepileptic drugs (AEDs) can result in several different teratogenic effects including major malformations, dysmorphic facial features, and learning and behavioural problems.
 It is estimated that there is a 2–3‐fold increase in the risk of malformations compared with the general population.
-The risk of cognitive impairment and behavioural problems is less clear.[1]
+The risk of cognitive impairment and behavioural problems is less clear.1

 Most women with epilepsy will have a healthy child.
 Women with epilepsy who are pregnant and worried about their medication should be advised not to stop taking them without receiving specialist advice.
-Stopping the medication makes them more likely to have seizures which in itself can be a risk to the fetus.[2]
+Stopping the medication makes them more likely to have seizures which in itself can be a risk to the fetus.2

 See also the article on Epilepsy and Pregnancy.